codewithfatima11/AI_Face_LandMark_Tracker/README.md

 2. The AI processes the image.
 3. Detected faces and landmarks appear on the canvas.

-A responsive personal portfolio website to showcase my web development projects, skills, and creative work.
 [Click Here To See Website](https://codewithfatima11.github.io/AI_Face_LandMark_Tracker/)